ArtificialQualia/PyEveLiveDPS/README.md

 To run, simply unzip and run peld.exe

+If you want PELD to overlay on top of your eve client, make sure you are running eve in borderless windowed mode.

 You can run multiple copies to track different characters at the same time.

-If you want PELD to overlay on top of your eve client, make sure you are running eve in borderless windowed mode.

-Currently this app only works on Windows.
-Cross platform support will be addressed at a later release.
+The packaged release is for Windows.
+To run on Linux, run from source.
+See below about how to run from source.
+Other OSes are untested but may be addressed at a later date.

 ## What is it?